 Also, regardless of whether these issues are important to you or not, studies have found that implementing values-based analysis such as the Inspire Impact Score Methodology has benefited some portfolio returns.
 And who doesn’t like that?

-See our blog post Performance study of Biblically Responsible Investing. to learn more.
+See our blog post Performance study of Biblically Responsible Investing to learn more.

 This is one of the biggest opportunities we see to inspire transformation.
 When a company we own violates a screen, our investment committee begins a detailed process of corporate engagement with that company to communicate our concerns and what actions are needed to correct the issue and prevent removal from our portfolios.